ChrisNeedham200/loadimpact-docs/jekyll/_v3/integrations/load-testing-with-postman.md

 ---
 layout: classic-docs
 title: Load Testing with Postman
-description: Guide on how to create load tests in Load Impact from your Postman collections
+description: Guide on how to create load tests in LoadImpact from your Postman collections
 categories: [integrations]
 order: 2
 redirect_from: /knowledgebase/articles/894636-load-testing-with-postman